Trading Glass

 Consider two strategies:

-Strategy A made more money, but its equity curve was chaotic — periods of huge gains followed by deep drawdowns.
+Strategy A's CAGR looks better; B's Kelly-optimal sizing is ~3× higher because the path is predictable, so leveraged-B beats A on the same risk budget.
+A made more money on the headline, but its equity curve was chaotic — periods of huge gains followed by deep drawdowns.
 Strategy B's equity grew steadily.
 Which would you trust with real capital?

 Strategy B is almost always the better choice.
+The deeper reason: B's trade returns have low positive autocorrelation (see Autocorrelation of Returns), so wins and losses interleave smoothly.
+A's returns cluster in regimes — exactly the failure mode covered in Regime Sensitivity & Volatility Dependency.
 A high-R² strategy is psychologically easier to trade, more predictable for risk management, and more likely to be genuinely robust rather than lucky.

 2. Curve-Fitting Detection